TobeBetterV/beyondplayer/README.md

 ## 1.2.5

 1. Restored macOS 10.11 support
-2. Added Word count for word list
+2. Added word count for word list
 3. Fixed a bug of displaying sentences related to a word

 ## 1.2.4